 We prepared this certificate of coverage according to federal laws and state laws that apply.
 You and we will interpret it according to these laws.
-Also, you are bound by our interpretation of this certificate of coverage when we administer your coverage, so long as we use reasonable authority.

 How we administer this plan

 We apply policies and procedures we've develop to administer this plan.